 Lisa Mullen, Manager of Corporate Human Resources at Halogen Software, believes that the review process should be a year-round activity.

 “Managers should take the opportunity to discuss and record milestones, accomplishments, successes, and challenges as they occur, when the details are fresh.”

 In order to really gauge how an employee is performing, you need to poke and prod indirect managers, team leads, peers, or even employees from other departments.

 - 80% of employees see crowdsourced feedback as more accurate

 - 80% of peer-reviewed employees get a better understanding of their strengths and weaknesses

-If you're not sure what performance review process works for you, ask your employees about it!
+If you're not sure what performance review process works for you, ask your employees!

-Cindy from Wheelhouse DMG shares how she uses TINYpulse to crowdsource ideas to design their performance review process and became a huge success for the company.
+Cindy from Wheelhouse DMG shares how she uses TINYpulse to crowdsource ideas to design their performance review process, which became a huge success for the company.